paulowe/gcp/4. reliable infra - design and process/microservices.md

 ### Store state using backend storage services shared by the frontend server
 - Cache state data for faster access
-- Take advantage og GCP managed data services (Firestore, Cloud SQL) AND Memorystore for Cache.
+- Take advantage og GCP managed data services (Firestore, Cloud SQL) and Memorystore for Cache.

+Services should be stateless, and a service like Redis or Memorystore provides a fast caching service to store state.
+They enable services to be stateless and support scale and high availability

 ### 12 Factor app is a set of best practices for building web or SaaS applications
 Use the [12 factor app](https://12factor.net) to design your microservice implementations in order to